 See below for an update on the committee’s recent and past work on behalf of ONA members.

-As of January 2013, this committee is made up of:
+As of January 2013, committee members are:

-- Joshua Hatch, Chair
+- Joshua Hatch, Chair, Board Treasurer

 - Jon Hart, General Counsel